Marcos10PL/coversion-8086/README.md

 # coversion and pyramid - 8086

-Assembly code, two projects:
+Assembly code, two projects: <br>
--- coversion - decimal to binary and hexadecimal conversion (U2) -- pyramid - displaying a pyramid of letters
+-- coversion - decimal to binary and hexadecimal conversion (U2)<br>
+-- pyramid - displaying a pyramid of letters<br>